tolulope-web/Direct-Marketing-Campaign/README.md

 🔹 The campaign had a low overall conversion rate, with a significantly higher proportion of clients declining to subscribe..
     Previous campaign had a bit higher outcome than the new one

-🔹 There were spikes in good ouctcomes in may and september
+🔹 There were spikes in good ouctcomes in may and august

 🔹 The elderly population data was a bit low, but showe a promising ourtcome and should be looked into for the next camapaign